 CASE SUMMARY

-On June 8, 2022, a Virginia voter filed a federal lawsuit against the Commissioner of Virginia's Department of Elections and the Chairman of Virginia's Board of Elections challenging the 2021 Virginia House of Delegates election as violating his constitutional rights.
-The plaintiff asserts that the Virginia House of Delegates districts used in the 2021 election were unconstitutionally malapportioned in violation of the one person, one vote requirement under the 14th Amendment's Equal Protection Clause, thereby violating his constitutional right to an equally weighted vote.
-Citing a relevant 1981 federal court decision and a federal district court's recent dismissal of a substantially similar case, Goldman v.
-Brink, on standing grounds, the plaintiff asserts he has standing to bring this suit as a voter residing in an overpopulated House district in 2021 and is asking the court to order a special House of Delegates election be held at the time of the 2022 general elections using the State's new, constitutionally apportioned redistricting plan.
+On June 8, 2022, a Virginia voter filed a federal lawsuit against the Commissioner of Virginia’s Department of Elections and the Chairman of Virginia’s Board of Elections alleging the 2021 election for the Virginia House of Delegates was held using districts that were malapportioned in violation of the 14th Amendment’s Equal Protection Clause, thereby violating his right to an equally weighted vote.
+Plaintiff, a voter in an overpopulated House district, cited a relevant 1981 federal court decision and a federal court’s recent dismissal of a similar case, Goldman v.
+Brink, on standing grounds, in support of his own standing and asked the court to order a special House of Delegates election be held concurrently with the 2022 general election under the state’s new, properly apportioned plans.

-On August 1, 2022, the district court issued an opinion dismissing the plaintiffs' claims because they lacked the traceability and redressability requirements to establish constitutional standing.
-The court explained the events which gave rise to the alleged harms to the plaintiffs' voting rights, namely the delayed release of 2020 Census data due to the COVID-19 pandemic, were independently caused and not traceable to any of the defendants' actions, and neither the court nor the defendants possessed the legal authority to provide the special election remedy sought here.
+• On August 1, 2022, the U.S. District Court for the Eastern District of Virginia dismissed the plaintiff’s claims for lack of standing, citing traceability and redressability issues.
+The court explains the events giving rise to plaintiff’s injuries – the COVID-19 pandemic and delayed release of 2020 Census data – were not caused by the defendants’ actions and neither the court nor the defendants had any authority to provide the special election remedy sought here.

 Related Case: Goldman v.
 Brink